GFlisch/Arc4u.Cyphertool/src/README.md

 ## 2. Using a pfx certificate file name

 The command will use the following default values.
-- -c: The full path name of the certificate ending by the extension pfx.
+- -c or --certificate: The full path name of the certificate ending by the extension pfx.
 - -p or --password: The certificate password.
 - -t or --text: the text to encrypt or decrypt.
 - -f or --file: path file to encrypt.